osmandapp/docs/content/osmand/map/map-context-menu.md

 ### Search nearby

 For [starting seach](/osmand/search) near chosen point you need to use next Action.

 - {% data variables.android-values.context_menu_item_search %} - opens seach menu and searches near the chosen point.

 ### Avoid road

+This action adds a point on the road which would be avoided during routing.
+The routing algorithm of OsmAnd won't build a route through this point.

-- {% data variables.android-values.avoid_road %} (Android ?) - allows to mark place that you would like to avoid for [navigation](/osmand/navigation/route-navigation).
+- {% data variables.android-values.avoid_road %} - allows to mark place that you would like to avoid for [navigation](/osmand/navigation/route-navigation).

 ### Change objects position

+This action allows you to change the location for your points (Marker, Favorite, Created POI, Audio/Video Note or Track Waypoint).
+Click to this action for choose point and move your screen for new location.

 - {% data variables.android-values.change_markers_position %} - moves selected Marker, Favorite, Created POI, Audio/Video Note or Track Waypoint  to another location.

 ### Plan a route

+Opens ['Plan a route'](/osmand/plan-route/create-route) tool with the selected point as the first point.

-- {% data variables.android-values.plan_a_route %} (Android ?) - opens ["Plan a route"](/osmand/plan-route/create-route) tool and select chosen point as the beginning of the route.
+- {% data variables.android-values.plan_a_route %} - opens ["Plan a route"](/osmand/plan-route/create-route) tool and select chosen point as the beginning of a route.

 ### Update / Download Online Maps